ricgreen1/Igby/README.md

 Note: on occasion UE4.27 throws asset_registry errors during first run.
 Will work on solving this issue.

 10/25/22\
 Updated to support UE5.1 (Though some issues still persist.
-Trying to figure out if the python api changes is a regression or intentional.)
+Trying to figure out if the python api changes is a regression or intentional)\
-Implemented p4 password security measures as requested by users Fixed logging bug
+Implemented p4 password security measures as requested by users.\
+Fixed logging bug.